aidh-aadil/sparky-bot/README.md

 ### Fun commands

-*Note: Some of these image manipulation commands might not work due to API errors.*
+_Note: Some of these image manipulation commands might not work due to API errors._

 - `drake-meme` : Generates a drake meme based on your input
 - `oogway-quote` : Generate a quote by master oogway based on your input
 - `pooh-meme` : Generate a pooh and pooh in tuxedo meme based on your input
+- `dictionary` : Search for a word in the dictionary

 ### Economy system